 Jayadratha – Brother-in-law of the Kauravas

 Determined to avenge his insult, Jayadratha undertook a severe penance to please Lord Shiva.
-Pleased by his devotion, Shiva granted him a boon: he would be able to defeat the Pandavas in battle—but with one condition: he would be successful in keeping all the Pandavas at bay, except Arjuna, for one occasion only.
+Pleased by his devotion, Shiva granted him a boon: he would be able to defeat the Pandavas in battle-but with one condition: he would be successful in keeping all the Pandavas at bay, except Arjuna, for one occasion only.
 Jayadratha carefully waited for the right moment to use this boon, and that opportunity came during the fierce battle of Kurukshetra.
+He took advantage of the opportunity created by the Samsaptakas (sworn warriors who kept Arjuna occupied elsewhere), whose role was crucial in the larger battle strategy.
+The Samsaptakas ensured Arjuna was engaged far from the Chakra-Vyuha at this critical time.

 Arjuna vowed that by sunset the next day, he would kill Jayadratha to avenge his son’s death.
 If he failed to do so, he would commit suicide by self-immolation.
 The following day, the Kauravas rallied around Jayadratha to protect him, but with Krishna’s help, Arjuna broke through their defense.
 As the sun began to set, Krishna created an illusion of sunset, prompting Jayadratha to step out of his hiding place, believing Arjuna’s vow to be nullified.
 At that moment, Krishna dispelled the illusion, and Arjuna took his shot, severing Jayadratha’s head.